Golden Retriever on a beach in summer

 • Collapse or unconsciousness

-If you suspect heatstroke, move your dog to a cool area immediately and contact your vet.
+If your dog is panting excessivley, drooling heaviliy, is lethargic or you suspect heatstroke, move your dog to a cool area immediately and contact your vet.
 Offer small sips of water and cool their body with wet towels while you wait for advice.

 Summer should be a time for fun and adventure — but hot weather can pose real risks for our pets.
 By making a few simple changes, you can help your dog stay safe, cool and happy all summer long.